 Clafoutis is a simple, rustic dessert that that over the centuries has become a French classic.
-It originated in the Limousin region of central France, and is basically a thick, rich pancake made with summer fruits, the most delicious being cherries.
-The recipe here is my friend Christine’s Clafoutis aux Cerises.
+It originated in the Limousin region of central France, and is basically a thick, rich pancake made... with summer fruits, the most delicious being cherries.
+This Cherries Clafoutis recipe is originally from a friend of our founder, Ann.
+Enjoy Christine’s Clafoutis aux Cerises!
 Not only is it delicious, it can be to put together in a jiffy.

 If you eat this desert cold, dust it with a little confectioner’s sugar before serving.

-When it comes to dessert a little bit of what you fancy does do you good, but not the whole thing!
+When it comes to dessert, a little bit of what you fancy does do you good, but don’t eat the whole thing!
 Eat all sweets in moderation.